-For general myopia, studies have shown that a strong family history of short-sightedness and not enough time outdoors during youth are risk factors of myopia.
-The higher the level of myopia, the greater the likelihood of forming pathologic myopia, outpouchings (staphyloma) in the back wall of the eye, and myopic maculopathy.
+Studies have shown that having a strong family history of short-sightedness, too much time spent on near activities, and not enough time spent outdoors during youth are risk factors for developing higher degrees of myopia or short-sightedness.
+Consequently, the higher the degree of myopia, the greater the likelihood of developing complications of high myopia, including myopic maculopathy or pathologic myopia.

-Myopic maculopathy is diagnosed by careful examination by an ophthalmologist.
-It is supplemented by detailed imaging geared toward assessing for subtle thinning of the retina as well as the underlying blood layer (choroid) and deformability of the eye wall (sclera).
+Myopic maculopathy is diagnosed by careful dilated eye examination by an ophthalmologist.
+Examination is usually supplemented by detailed imaging such as optical coherence tomography (OCT) scans, geared toward assessing for thinning of the retina as well as other layers of the eye, such as the choroid and sclera.

 Subscribe to our mailing list to get the updates to your inbox